0nix/ggj21/twine/ending7.md

 The army infantry man turns to the public gathered to see a man die.
 "Justice has been served!
 Such are the wages of those who commit treason!
 Recruits, burn this into your minds!
 Anyone can be a traitor!
 Anyone!"

 He pauses a moment to continue.
-"There is no such thing as a citizen who is not tempted, there is no such thing as a man who is above reproach.
-A prior history is not needed to become an enemy of this state!
-A lifetime of apparent loyalty is not indication of a man without sin!
-We must remain vigilant from our first day, till our last!"
+"There is no such thing as a citizen who is not corrupted, there is no such thing as a man who is above reproach.
+One toe off the path of justice is all it takes to become our enemy!
+A lifetime of loyalty is not an indication of a man without sin!
+And so, we must remain vigilant from our first day, till our last!"

 "That is our duty!"
 He proclaims as he thrusts his hand into the air.